 "Bed-and-breakfasting" is a share-side concept.
 The 30-day matching rule at TCGA 1992 s.106A applies to securities (shares, debentures and analogous instruments) and does not apply to direct interests in land or buildings.
-For property, the operative traps sit elsewhere: TCGA 1992 s.17 (connected-persons disposals deemed at market value), TCGA 1992 s.18 (connected-persons losses ring-fenced), and the Ramsay-line case law for composite transactions designed to obtain a tax result.
+For property, the traps that actually bite sit elsewhere: TCGA 1992 s.17 (connected-persons disposals deemed at market value), TCGA 1992 s.18 (connected-persons losses ring-fenced), and the Ramsay-line case law for composite transactions designed to obtain a tax result.
 Add the reduced annual exempt amount (£3,000 from 6 April 2024) and the Part 8ZB Condition D trading-line trap, and most bed-and-breakfasting-adjacent property strategies no longer work.

 What "Bed-and-Breakfasting" Was: The Historical Practice